beartype/bearboto3/README.md

 bucket = example(s3_client)
 ```

-You will get the benefit of both the IDE integrations provided by the stub libraries, as well as being able to type-check your code with runtime checkers.
+You will be able to have your salmon and eat it too!

 ## Contributing